rigrig/jfa-go/README.md

-This branch is for experimenting with [a17t](https://a17t.miles.land/) to possibly replace bootstrap in the future.
-Currently just working on the page structures, so none of this is actually usable in jfa-go yet.
+This branch is for experimenting with [a17t](https://a17t.miles.land/) to replace bootstrap.
+Page structure is pretty much done (except setup.html), so i'm currently integrating this with the main app and existing web code.

 #### todo
 **general**